 Short Stories and Poetry

-Academia ruined Brunette for genre fiction, at least temporarily.
+Academia ruined her for genre fiction, at least temporarily.
 She discovered Willa Cather and George Orwell on her own in high school and knew she had to torch her future earning potential by going for an English degree and then a Master of Fine Arts in Creative Writing.
 She put herself through school on part-time jobs, loans, and scholarships, including a Michener Fellowship.

-Brunette wrote a semi-autobiographical collection of short stories called Nobody's Brat, for which she won the Miami Fiction Prize, an AWP Intro Journals Project Award, and a Tacoma Arts Commission grant.
+Lisa wrote a semi-autobiographical collection of short stories called Nobody's Brat, for which she won the Miami Fiction Prize, an AWP Intro Journals Project Award, and a Tacoma Arts Commission grant.
 She was also named a finalist for the Faulkner-Wisdom Award, a semi-finalist for the Tennessee Book Award, and published half the collection in literary magazines.
 She's since posted three of the stories on Wattpad, where they've been featured in the Coffee Community, with more than 10,000 reads and 129 comments.
 They're also available as ebooks everywhere.

 She wrote poetry, too, winning a William Stafford Award, her work appearing in the Comstock Review, Tar Wolf Review, and numerous other publications.
 Her collection, Broom of Anger, is now available in print and ebook.